 sauce

-1/4 cup strong espresso coffee or 1/4 cup water and 1 or 2 teaspoons coffee powder
+1/4 cup strong espresso coffee or 1/4 cup water and 1 or 2 teaspoons coffee powder1/4 cup of tomato sauce

 1 tablespoon worcestershire sauce